 Continuing to work in retirement isn’t all that uncommon.
 A 2017 report conducted by the Transamerica Center for Retirement Studies found that 53 percent of U.S. workers expect to retire after 65 or don’t plan to retire, while 56 percent intend to take on part-time work.

 Instead of picking up random jobs to fill your days, consider turning your hobby into a business or finding work in your field of interest.
-You’ll make a little money to pad your savings while practicing your passion.
+You’ll make a little money to pad your savings and get paid to do something you’d do for free.

 Teach What You Love